Sugarbearscode/Scrabble-Word-Finder-SOWPODS/README.md

 Simple and easy, just make sure you have javascript turned on in your web browser and it should work.

+You only need the sowpods.html to make this work, the text file of all words is included for reference

 it will validate words between 2 and 15 characters in length it removes spaces if they are entered
 Upper/lower case is ignored as well.